 The early history of "lawyer assistance" in the United States is largely the story of individual attorneys, themselves in recovery, who brought the message to other lawyers needing help.
 These charismatic leaders played a vital role in the founding of Lawyer Helping Lawyer Committees, which first developed in New York State's metropolitan areas where sufficient lawyers in recovery supported their founding.
 By 1976, New York and Canadian attorneys in recovery met in Niagara Falls, Canada at an event that has since become known as International Lawyers in Alcoholics Anonymous (ILAA); they continue to hold annual meetings throughout the U.S. and Canada.
-In 1978, Ray O'K, an attorney from Westchester County, was appointed by the NYSBA as Chair of a Special Committee created to address the problem of lawyer alcoholism and drug abuse.
-He wrote to the president of the sixty-two county bar associations to form local Lawyer Helping Lawyer Committees.
+In 1978, an attorney from Westchester County was appointed by the NYSBA as Chair of a Special Committee created to address the problem of lawyer alcoholism and drug abuse.
+He was integral to Lawyers Helping Lawyers groups beginning throughout the state.

 In the late 1980's, as the Special Committee's visibility increased, and the numbers of lawyers seeking assistance continued to grow, the Committee petitioned NYSBA to hire an individual to direct the program and provide initial assessments and referrals for treatment.
-Ray Lopez, the first NYSBA Lawyer Assistance Program Director, came on board in 1990, and a major early success for the Program and Committee was the enactment of section 499 of the Judiciary Law, which grants confidentiality to communications between Lawyer Assistance Committee members or its agents and lawyers or other persons.
-In 1999, the Association of the Bar of the City of New York created its own Lawyer Assistance Program and hired Eileen Travis as its Director.
-The Nassau County Bar Association has had part-time LAP Directors for the last two decades; (name of first director should be included and next was Kathy Devine, prior to Peter) in 2010\ the Director was Peter Schweitzer (succeeded by Beth Eckhardt in 2015).
-In 2005, Patricia Spataro became the staff Director of the NYSBA Lawyer Assistance Program, now succeeded by Susan Klemme in January 2017.
+The first NYSBA Lawyer Assistance Program Director came on board in 1990, and a major early success for the Program and Committee was the enactment of section 499 of the Judiciary Law, which grants confidentiality to communications between Lawyer Assistance Committee members or its agents and lawyers or other persons.

+In 1999, the Association of the Bar of the City of New York created its own Lawyer Assistance Program and hired its first Director.
+Shortly thereafter, the Nassau County Bar Association created an LAP and hired its first Director.

 Institutionally latest on the scene was the New York Lawyer Assistance Trust, created in 2001 as an initiative of the Unified Court System, following the recommendation of the Commission on Alcohol and Substance Abuse in the Legal Profession.
 The Trust [or "NYLAT"] mission was to bring statewide resources and awareness to the prevention and treatment of alcohol and substance abuse among members of the legal profession.
 Its mission was later expanded to include mental health issues as well.
-Responsibility for the administration and management of the Trust was vested in a twenty one-member board of trustees appointed by the Chief Judge, and the Trust worked to enhance the efforts of the bar associations' LAPs and committees.
-With the advent of the Trust and its grant program, additional part-time mental health professionals were added to enhance LAP staffs.
-Through its website and quarterly newsletters, NYLAT raised the conversation regarding impairment issues in the profession to new levels of "normalcy" and awareness was high.
+Responsibility for the administration and management of the Trust was vested in a twenty-one-member board of trustees appointed by the Chief Judge, and the Trust worked to enhance the efforts of the bar associations' LAPs and committees.
+With the advent of the Trust and its grant program, additional part-time mental health professionals were added to enhance LAP staff.
+Through its website and quarterly newsletters, NYLAT raised the conversation regarding impairment issues in the profession to new levels of "normalcy" and awareness.